 - May need to factor in additional costs for professional installation

 SoftPro IronMaster Water Filtration System

-The SoftPro IronMaster is an iron filter for well water that also removes sulfur and manganese using air injection technology.
-Designed as an efficient, economical way to remove iron and other contaminants from water, the SoftPro system doesn’t use dangerous chemicals or expensive pumps to get the job done.
+The SoftPro IronMaster is a high-quality iron filter for well water.
+This is also a filter that removes sulfur and manganese using air injection technology.
+Designed as an efficient, economical way to remove iron and other contaminants from water, the SoftPro system doesn’t use dangerous chemicals or expensive pumps to provide a means of getting the job done.
 It simply creates an air bubble for oxidation, before sending water through filter media.

 - Type: Air injection